opengeospatial/HY_Features/section_7.md

 | Requirement	| [/req/hy_catchment/referencelocation.networklocation](/req/hy_catchment/outfall.networklocation) |

 #### 7.4.3	The Hydrographic Network model
 The hydrographic network model (figure 23) defines a logical network of water bodies.
-Conceptually, the aggregate of water bodies is understood as the hydrographic appearance of the catchment of study in the perspective of the undertaken study, and the visualization of the hydrographic network as a cartographic representation of the catchment.
+Conceptually, the aggregate of water bodies is understood as the hydrographic appearance of the catchment of study in the perspective of the undertaken study, and the visualisation of the hydrographic network as a cartographic representation of the catchment.
 Given that a topological upstream-downstream relationship is defined between catchments (see section 6.4.2), a water body has no other role than being part of the network that mirrors the network of contributing and receiving catchments.
-This means that the connectivity between water bodies appearing in the hydrographic network is 'virtual', and that water bodies can be aggregated in the hydrographic network irrespective of whether the accumulated water is flowing or not.
-This allows to aggregate permanent and temporary water bodies of flowing or stagnant water in a network view portraying a catchment, and to visualize the represented the catchment.
+This means that the connectivity between water bodies appearing in the hydrographic network is virtual, and that water bodies can be aggregated in the hydrographic network irrespective of whether the accumulated water is flowing or not.
+This allows to aggregate permanent and temporary water bodies of flowing or stagnant water in a network view portraying a catchment, and to visualise the represented the catchment.
 To supports this concept of a virtual connectivity, parts in the hydrographic network associate typical reference points which can be located topologically as outfall of a corresponding catchment.

 Following the conceptual separation of a watercourse into water body and containing channel (see section 6.5), the hydrographic network is defined independent of the network of containing channels.
-This approach allows to separately visualize the hydrographic network of 'blue' lines or polygons, whereby the logically connected water bodies may or may not be connected at the representation level.
+This approach allows to separately visualise the hydrographic network of 'blue' lines or polygons, whereby the logically connected water bodies may or may not be connected at the representation level.

 The hydrographic network model defines the major elements describing the hydrographic network and the relationships between them.
 A network water body may be segmented at vertical cross- or longitudinal sections in succeeding parts, each part in horizontal strata.
 A water body part associates a typical reference location, allowing to place another feature relative to this using the (linear) river reference system described in section 7.4.5.

 ![Figure 23: Hydrographic Network model (UML class diagram)](figs/fig23.png) Figure 23: Hydrographic Network model (UML class diagram) **[\*\*\*!!!
-Dave, fig23 uploaded, visible after merging PR \*\*\*]**
+Dave, fig23 updated\*\*\*]**

 ##### 7.4.3.1	HydrographicNetwork
-The HY_HydrographicNetwork class describes the aggregate of permanent and temporary bodies of flowing or stagnant water, as what the cachment under study appears, and that may be visualized in map layers to cartographically represent this catchment.
-The HY_HydrographicNetwork class carries one association: *visualization*.
+The HY_HydrographicNetwork class describes the aggregate of permanent and temporary bodies of flowing or stagnant water, as what the catchment under study appears, and that may be visualised in map layers to cartographically represent this catchment.
+The HY_HydrographicNetwork class carries one association: *visualisation*.

 The **visualisation** association relates to the hydrographic network its cartographic visualisation, either as a separate map, or one of many thematic layers.
 If required, this association shall be used to identify a map or geoschematic view displaying the hydrographic network that in its entirety, separately or as set of layers, represents the catchment without describing the displayed network parts in detail.